Life - Camp, Abuja

 Our Humble Summation

-It is utterly impossible to fully compile the activities of 25 long years into one brief write up like this.
+The last remarkable milestone celebrated was our 25th Anniversary.
+It is utterly impossible to fully compile the activities of over 25 long years into one brief write up like this.
 In truth, this brief captured history does not do justice to the all the experiences and activities of the parish within the course of its history.
 It has not also attempted to compile the names and roles of all the men, women, committees and organisations who gave their time, talent and treasures to what we celebrate today.
 History would not be kind to us If we do not mention a few names – (some of whom are late): Cardinal Ekandem, Mr. Boniface Okorie, Rev. Fr.
 Anthony Onyeso, Rev. Fr.
 Dominic E. Inyang, Mr. Charles Onwuka, Mr. Michael Ofuoma, Mr. Francis Orjiakor, Mr. Christopher Kanyank, Mrs. Kate Okoro, Engr.
 Mike Nwoye, Mr. Joseph Anyanwu, Sister Ann Okere, Sister Elizabeth Biang, Sir Peter Aliu, Mrs. Christy Ugbodaga, Mr. Stanley Stockhausen, Rev. Fr.
 Jooji, Rev, Fr.
 Fabian Essien, Rev. Fr.
 Matthew Kukah, Rev. Fr, Patrick Ukpan, Rev. Fr.
 Mc Guiness (SPS), Mr. Hugo Flinn, PW Construction Ltd., the church council members, the building committee members, and all the parish pastoral committee members of the parish till date.
 May your reward be great in heaven!

 We started by thanking God for the journey so far and we conclude by thanking God for his mercies, graces and acknowledging what we have been able to achieve through him.
 God made it possible!
 Furthermore, we appreciate the SMA congregation who has been part of our joys, celebrations and history.
 Our gratitude also goes out to the Reverend Sisters who have participated in our sacraments and parish activities.
 In a special way, we remember friends of the parish, you have in one way or the other immensely supported us and added meaning to our work of faith and love.
 We heartily thank every parishioner who has been part of this spiritual body of Christ, a part of Holy Family.
 We recognize your spiritual, financial and material contributions; we attest to your active participation home and abroad and your continuous show of love and commitment to ensure that our family is one like the family of Jesus, Mary and Joseph.
 God bless us all, Amen!